 Type of Income Acceptable Types of Documentation Wages and Salary Obtain copy of most recent pay stub(s) and include in participant file.
-OR Written 3 rd Party Verification Mail, fax, or email verification of income request to employer.
+OR Written 3 rd Party Verification Mail, fax or email verification of income request to employer.
 At a minimum, written verification must include: name of employer and participant name, pay amount and frequency, average hours worked per week, amount of any additional compensation and be signed and dated by employer.
 Copy kept in participant file.
 OR Oral 3 rd Party Verification Contact the employer by phone or in person.
 At a minimum, oral verification must include: name of employer and participant name, pay amount and frequency, average hours worked per week, amount of any additional compensation and be signed and dated by staff who obtained the information.
 Copy kept in participant file.
 OR Self Declaration Self-Employment and Business Income Obtain copy of most recent federal and state tax return from the applicant and keep copy in participant file.
 OR Self Declaration Obtain signed and dated self-declaration from the participant.
 At a minimum must include source of income, income amount and frequency and be signed.
 Copy kept in participant file.
 Case manager must document attempts to obtain written and oral verification.

-Interest and Dividend Income

-Obtain copy of most recent interest or dividend income statement from participant and keep copy in participant file.

-OR

-Obtain copy of most recent federal and state tax return from the applicant and keep copy in participant file.

-Obtain signed and dated self-declaration from the participant.
+Interest and Dividend Income Obtain copy of most recent interest or dividend income statement from participant and keep copy in participant file.
+OR Obtain copy of most recent federal and state tax return from the applicant and keep copy in participant file.
+OR Self Declaration Obtain signed and dated self-declaration from the participant.
 At a minimum must include source of income, income amount and frequency and be signed.
 Copy kept in participant file.
 Case manager must document attempts to obtain written and oral verification.

-Pension/ Retirement Income

-Obtain copy of most recent payment statement or benefit notice from Social Security, pension provider or other source.
+Pension/Retireme nt Income Obtain copy of most recent payment statement or benefit notice from Social Security, pension provider or other source.
 Copy kept in participant file.

-Mail, fax, or email verification of income request to Social Security, pension provider or other source.
+OR Written 3 rd Party Verification Mail, fax or email verification of income request to Social Security, pension provider or other source.
 At a minimum, written verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Contact the source by phone or in person.
+OR Oral 3 rd Party Verification Contact the source by phone or in person.
 At a minimum, oral verification must include: Name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Obtain signed and dated self-declaration from the participant.
+OR Self Declaration Obtain signed and dated self-declaration from the participant.
 At a minimum

-Unemployment and Disability Income

-Obtain copy of most recent payment statement and or benefit notice.
+Unemployment and Disability Income Obtain copy of most recent payment statement and or benefit notice.
 Copy kept in participant file.

-Mail, fax, or email verification of income request to unemployment administrator, workers compensation administrator of former employer.
+OR Written 3 rd Party Verification Mail, fax or email verification of income request to unemployment administrator, workers compensation administrator of former employer.
 At a minimum, written verification must include: name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Contact the source by phone or in person.
+OR Oral 3 rd Party Verification Contact the source by phone or in person.
 At a minimum, oral verification must include: Name of income source, income amount and be signed and dated by income source representative.
 Copy kept in participant file.

-Obtain signed and dated self-declaration from the participant.
+OR Self Declaration Obtain signed and dated self-declaration from the participant.
 At a minimum must include source of income, income amount and frequency and be signed.
 Copy kept in participant file.
 Case manager must document attempts to obtain written and oral verification.